 Understand Early On That Winning Doesn’t Matter – Mediate Your Divorce Whenever Possible

 There are a few ways that you can actually undertake the process of getting divorced.
 The best process is called mediation.
 This works incredibly well for 95% of the population.
-Mediation enables you to control and own the outcome of your divorce.
-You and your spouse, along with the aid of a professional mediator can work together to come to agreement on all aspects of your divorce.
-Scott Levin is certainly a great option for divorce mediation in San Diego as he is an attorney, Certified Financial Divorce Analyst and someone who exclusively practices in mediation.
+Meditation enables you to control and own the outcome of your divorce.
+You and your spouse, along with the aid of a professional mediator can work together to come to an agreement on all aspects of your divorce.
+Scott Levin is certainly a great option for high conflict divorce in San Diego mediation in San Diego as he is an attorney, a Certified Financial Divorce Analyst, and someone who exclusively practices in mediation.
 That’s the sweet spot that you want to find.
 That’s a person that knows what they are doing and can help.

 What Do You Really Want?
 You Need To Identify Your Key Objectives

 The bottom line question you need to address is what is it that you personally truly want and need right now emotionally, financially, and legally.
 Your mediator, lawyer, friends, family, and co-workers all have opinions.
 And most of them will unfortunately feed into your biggest fears and paranoia.
 But in the end, you are the one who has to live with the decisions you make.
 Begin thinking about your goals during this process.
 Separate wants from needs while being realistic about your options.

 We suggest that you interview at least two mediators and two family law attorneys before deciding on the process you will use to divorce and the approach you will take to this life-defining event.
 Even if you are in mediation, you should still hire an experienced family law attorney to give you advice and review your documents.
 Just don’t let a litigator drag you into mediation with sweet sweet promises because the reality is that you can negotiate a settlement much better and save yourself tons of time and money in the process through mediation.